 The purpose of this experiment is to observe the effects of heated storage on the aging process of white tea.

-See this post for the previous update at the 6 month mark.
+See this post for the previous update.